icann/resolver-testbed/auto/README.md

   Another idea: Vagrantfile is plain ruby; the Ansible inventory can be the canonical configuration place and Vagrantfile just reads those YAML files.
   Some host_vars values will only be relevant for vagrant but that is fine.
+- [DONE] Figure out if vagrant can not delete entries from the inventory upon shutdown; can't find an option/workaround.
+Vagrant provisioning is stripped to the bare minimum for the auto-generated inventory to be created.

 NOTES
 -----